 If you are getting ready to dust off the camper or caravan for the upcoming holidays, here are out tips for how to prepare for your Christmas Holiday camping trip.

-Unless you are one of the fortunate few who get to travel the road full time, chances are your caravan sits idle for extended periods through out the year.
+Unless you are one of the fortunate few who get to travel the road full time, chances are your caravan sits idle for extended periods throughout the year.
 If that is the case, there are a few things you probably want to check before you hit the road.

-In this instance we’ll assume you’ve already completed the usual pre-trip safety checks (like tyre pressure, wiring, trailer brakes and wheel bearings etc.).
+In this instance, we’ll assume you’ve already completed the usual pre-trip safety checks (like tyre pressure, wiring, trailer brakes and wheel bearings etc.).
 And that you’ve already filled the gas bottles and checked the caravan’s battery system.

-Instead, we are going to cover off a couple of things you might have forgot about or overlooked while the caravan has been sitting idle.
+Instead, we are going to cover off a couple of things you might have forgotten about or overlooked while the caravan has been sitting idle.
 Most of these you’ll want to do a couple of days before heading off on your trip.

 1. Check for unwelcome residents